Lightning-AI/pytorch-lightning/docs/source/advanced/tpu.rst

 .. code-block:: bash

-    export TPU_IP_ADDRESS=10.39.209.42  # You could get the IP Address on GCP TPUs section export XRT_TPU_CONFIG="tpu_worker;0;$TPU_IP_ADDRESS:8470"
+    export TPU_IP_ADDRESS=10.39.209.42  # You could get the IP Address in the GCP TPUs section export XRT_TPU_CONFIG="tpu_worker;0;$TPU_IP_ADDRESS:8470"

 - **How to clear up the programs using TPUs in the background**